-How Humans Perceive Color
+How Humans Perceive Colour

 The simplest way to think about the human eye is as a simple dual lens imaging system.
 In this system, the cornea does the vast majority of the work, with the lens deforming to allow the eye to focus on objects at various distances.
-The optical properties of the eye result in a crisp image projected onto the retina at all times, assuming proper 20/20 vision.
-The retina itself contains two different types of photoreceptors called rods and cones, and one must first understand how these function to understand how the human brain perceives color.
+The optical properties of the eye result in a crisp image projected onto the retina at all times, assuming perfect 20/20 vision.
+The retina itself contains two different types of photoreceptors called rods and cones, and one must first understand how these function to understand how the human brain perceives colour.

 Measurement Techniques for Colorimetry

 There are three basic measurement configurations for colorimetry: emission, transmission, and reflection.